 We trust third-party applications to deliver value and keep our businesses moving.
 If a productivity solution isn’t working as it should, it creates delays, frustration, and missed opportunities.
 If Trello goes down, your team’s productivity does too.

 Trello data is also vulnerable to a variety of threats.
 With more collaboration amongst teammates, opportunities for errors also increase.
 From malware to simple misunderstandings, once data is deleted in Trello, it’s gone forever.
 If Trello data is corrupted or compromised in any way, you need to fix the problem fast—and Rewind Backups helps you do just that.

 The truth is, half of all SaaS users have lost data in the cloud.
-Rewind Backups for Trello provides a continuous backup of your data, allowing you to restore it quickly, including all cards, lists, boards, actions, and attachments, plus all the third-party connections they rely on.
-It’s an assurance to you and your team that “nothing is broken forever”.
+Rewind Backups for Trello provide a continuous backup of your data, allowing you to restore it quickly, including all cards, lists, boards, actions, and attachments, plus all the third-party connections.
+It’s an assurance to you and your team that “nothing is broken forever.”